kolbanidze/cimplecrypt/README.md

 # Cimplecrypt

-Cross platform simple file encryption in C with libsodium.
-Created out of boredom during summer vacation.
-Supports windows (msvc) and linux (gcc).
+Cross platform simple file encryption in C. Supports Windows and Linux.
+MacOS untested.

 ## Encryption
 For encryption it uses AEGIS-256.
 As a KDF - Argon2 ID (libsodium implementation).